mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Mitigation

 If due to an invalid migration, this needs to be fixed by development before retrying.
-If due to a timeout, we must determine why it's taking too long to complete and if there are any ongoing conflicting queries.
+If due to a timeout, we must determine why it's taking too long to complete and any ongoing conflicting queries.

 ##### Possible corrective actions